Galarzaa90/NabBot/docs/install.md

 Additionally, you can create a channel named **#server-log**.
 Whenever a user registers characters, they will be shown here, along with their levels and guilds.
 Other changes are shown here, such as users leaving, getting banned, changing display names and more.

-Further customization can be done by editing the `config.yml` file.
-More information [here](customizing/config.md).
+Further customization can be done on a per-server basis by using the command [settings](commands/settings.md#settings).